California Motor Vehicle Accident Attorneys

 When you hire a California motor vehicle accident attorney, they will assess the circumstances of your accident from all angles.
 They will determine who is liable and what insurance policies there might be to draw from so that you can receive full and fair compensation for your damages.

 Need Experienced California Motor Vehicle Accident Attorneys?
-Call Arash Law!
+Call Our Firm!

-If you need reliable legal representation after a motor vehicle accident, Arash Law is here with knowledgeable California motor vehicle accident attorneys.
+If you need reliable legal representation after a motor vehicle accident, our skilled California motor vehicle accident attorneys are here.
 We have two decades of experience serving clients all over California, including those in San Francisco, Riverside, San Jose, San Diego, Sacramento, and Sherman Oaks.
-To date, our personal injury clients have received $200 million in compensation for their damages with the help of our dedicated legal professionals.
+To date, our personal injury clients have received $400 million in compensation for their damages with the help of our dedicated legal professionals.

 Don’t wait to seek the help you need after a motor vehicle accident.
-Call Arash Law today at (888) 488-1391 or complete our easy online intake form to receive your free car accident case evaluation with an experienced motor vehicle accident lawyer in California.
+Call Arash Law today at (888) 488-1391 or complete our easy online intake form to receive your free car accident case evaluation from Arash Khorsandi and his team of experienced motor vehicle accident lawyer in California.